Lactuca floridana: Etymology

 The genus name Lactuca is based on the Latin word for milk, "lac", and refers to the milky sap.
 The specific epithet means "of Florida".

 Distribution and habitat

-L. floridana is native in the United States from Texas to the west, Florida to the south, Massachusetts to the east, and the Canadian border to the north.
+L. floridana is native in the United States from Texas in the west, Florida in the south, Massachusetts in the east, and the Canadian border in the north.
 In Canada it is native in Manitoba and Ontario, although it is possibly extirpated in Manitoba and it's critically imperiled in Ontario.
 Habitats include disturbed areas, prairies, along roadsides, pastures, and miscellaneous waste areas.

 Ecology

 The plant blooms from July to October, and the nectar and pollen of the flowers attract bees.

 Uses

 The plant is edible and can be cooked and eaten as greens.